jordtapiar/jordtapiar/README.md

-- 👋 Hi, I’m @jordtapiar
+- 👋 Hola, Soy @jordtapiar
-- 👀 I’m interested in ing.Informatica
+- 👀 Soy Analista programador computacional
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 jordtapiar/jordtapiar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.